BitcoinDesign/Guide/guide/payments/send.md

 Since users cannot control how an address or invoice is presented to them, wallets should be highly flexible in terms of input options and interoperability.

 Payment information can be shared in many formats and over diverse communication channels.
 Each has its own advantages and limitations.
-More details on [this page]({{ '/guide/payments/send/payment-request-formats/' | relative_url }}).
+More details on the [payment request formats]({{ '/guide/payments/send/payment-request-formats/' | relative_url }}) page.

+## Presenting payment requests

 Once the application has registered the payment request, it should provide clear instructions and options to the user.